On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Neutrinos Leakage Scheme

 \subsection{Opacities Computation}

-A crucial part of modelling neutrinos-driven processes consist in the evaluation of opacities associated with scattering and absorption reactions.
+A crucial part of modeling neutrino interactions consists of the evaluation of opacities associated with scattering and absorption reactions.
 As will become clear, a few differences are found between our opacities estimates and the widely adopted prescription for BNS studies, originally due to Ref.~\cite{Ruffert:1995fs}.
-Instead, we closely follow Ref.~\cite{Fischer:2020vie}.
+Instead, we closely follow Refs.~\cite{Fischer:2020vie, Ng:2023syk}.

 We begin by considering that the charged-current (CC) absorption processes of Table~\ref{tab:reactions} may be generically represented as

 which corresponds to the absorption of a neutrino $\nu$ by the nucleon $N_1$, yielding the lepton $l$ and the nucleon $N_2$, where $N_1, N_2 = \{n, p\}$.